Knife Steels

 VG10

-Manufactured by ?? in Japan since ??.
+Manufactured by Takefu in Japan since.
 Originally marketed as this mysterious super-steel from a land afar.
 A good all-rounder and comparable to N690.
 I normally use it as the core layer in factory manufactured San-Mai / Damascus from Takefu.

 Pro: Great all-rounder